 On November 1, 2019, purported Company stockholder UA Local 13 & Employers Group Insurance Fund filed a putative class action complaint in the United States District Court for the Southern District of New York against the Company and certain of its current and former officers.
 On June 4, 2020, the complaint was amended to remove all individual defendants other than the Company's former CFO and to add a plaintiff, and on July 13, 2020, the complaint was further amended to identify a total of four plaintiffs.
-The complaint alleged violations of Sections 10(b) and 20(a) of the Exchange Act and Rule 10b-5 thereunder based on allegedly false and misleading statements and omissions concerning the Company's hiring of Ernst & Young LLP as its independent auditors and concerning the Company's corporate policies and procedures.
+The complaint alleged violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and Rule 10b-5 thereunder based on allegedly false and misleading statements and omissions concerning the Company's hiring of Ernst & Young LLP as its independent auditors and concerning the Company's corporate policies and procedures.
 The plaintiffs sought to represent a class of purchasers of the Company's common stock between November 17, 2014 and June 20, 2019.
 The complaint sought, among other things, unspecified compensatory damages, including interest, and attorneys' fees and costs.
 On September 4, 2020, the Company filed a motion to dismiss the complaint, and on June 1, 2021, the court issued a ruling that granted in part and denied in part the motion to dismiss.
 The Company filed its answer to the complaint on July 15, 2021.
-On September 9, 2022, the parties signed a settlement agreement including a proposed settlement amount of \$ 12.5 million and submitted it to the court for preliminary approval.
-On September 14, 2022, the Court issued an order preliminarily approving the settlement.
-In the third quarter of 2022, the Company recorded a liability of \$ 12.5 million in Other current liabilities and a corresponding \$ 12.5 million insurance receivable in Other receivables on the Consolidated Balance Sheets.
+On September 9, 2022, the parties signed a settlement agreement including a proposed settlement amount of \$12.5 million and submitted it to the court for preliminary approval.
+On on September 14, 2022, the Court issued an order preliminarily approving such settlement.
+The settlement was funded by the settlement.
+Company's insurance carriers.
+In the third quarter of 2022, the Company recorded a liability of \$12.5 million in Other current liabilities and a corresponding \$12.5 million insurance receivable in Other receivables on the Consolidated Balance Sheets.
+On October 14, 2022, the Company's insurance carriers funded the \$12.5 million settlement via an escrow account established on behalf of the settlement class.
 On January 20, 2023, the Court certified a settlement class and issued an order granting final approval of the settlement.
-The settlement was funded by the Company's insurance carriers.
+The settlement.
+Accordingly, in the first quarter of 2023, the Company reversed the \$12.5 million in Other current liabilities and the corresponding insurance receivable in Other receivables on the Consolidated Balance Sheets that was funded by recorded in the Company's insurance carriers. third quarter of 2022.